Well known around the world, Croisette promenade, was only a small winding path during its construction in 1860.

 The building has 35000 sqm. of exhibition space and some screening rooms.
 The best known remains the Grand Théâtre Lumière which is accessible after the climb of red steps.

-It is the place for all trade shows taking place in Cannes, such as, the International Games Festival, the world’s leading property market (MIPIM), the global TV and digital content market (MIPTV), the World’s entertainment content market (MIPCOM), The world’s most inspiring creative Festival (Cannes Lions), the Boat Show, the Tax Free World Association (TFWA), the international retail property market (MAPIC), the International Luxury Travel Market (ILTM), the TRUSTECH (Incorporating Cartes).
+It is the place for all trade shows taking place in Cannes, such as, the International Games Festival, the world’s leading property market (MIPIM), the global TV and digital content market (MIPTV), the World’s entertainment content market (MIPCOM), The world’s most inspiring creative Festival (Cannes Lions), the Yachting Festival, the Tax Free World Association (TFWA), the international retail property market (MAPIC), the International Luxury Travel Market (ILTM), the TRUSTECH (Incorporating Cartes).

 The Suquet is the oldest district, built on a small hill overlooking the harbor, when Cannes was a mere fisherman village.